mapseam/php-project-45/README.md

     with Zend OPcache v8.1.2-1ubuntu2.14, Copyright (c), by Zend Technologies
 ```

-	If PHP is not installed on your computer yet, then install it using next commands for Debian-based Linux distro:
+	If PHP is not installed on your computer yet, then install it using next commands for Debian-based Linux distros:
 ```
 sudo apt update
 sudo apt install -y php